 Pithy Howardism: “If I pee far, it’s because I stand on the shoulders of giants.”

-Writing Prompt: Posit a faster-than-light drive that nobody else has thought of.
-Or at least that you haven't heard of.
+Posit a faster-than-light drive that nobody else has thought of.
+Or at least that you haven’t heard of.

-Audiobook Pick-of-the-Week: The Warrior's Apprentice, by Lois McMaster Bujold, narrated by Grover Gardner
+The Warrior’s Apprentice, by Lois McMaster Bujold, narrated by Grover Gardner